-We are committed to providing high quality classroom teaching for all children, including those with SEND, ensuring that all teachers have the expertise they need to support all pupils.
+We are committed to providing high quality classroom teaching for all children, including those with SEND, ensuring that all teachers have the expertise they need to support all children.
 We place emphasis on children's social and emotional wellbeing.

 We identify where a child has SEND and adapt classroom teaching through Quality First Teaching (QFT) and/or provide additional support to meet their individual needs.
-Children's progress and additional provision are regularly reviewed through Pupil Progress Meetings, Extended Parent Consultations, where progress towards Individual Learning Plan (ILP) is discussed, and ongoing formative and summative assessments.
+Children's progress and additional provision are regularly reviewed through Pupil Progress Meetings, Parents' Evenings, where progress towards Individual Learning Plan (ILP) or Individual Support Plans (ISP) are discussed, and ongoing formative and summative assessments.